 If you are facing a rent increase here is what you should do:

 You don’t need to decide today if you are staying or going.
 But you do need to make a plan to think about your finances.
 Housing expenses should account for 30% of your income (including utilities).
 If the new rent is going to price you out of your household budget, finding a less expensive rental is what needs to happen.
 Do not put additional strain on your finances by living in a place you cannot afford.

 If you can afford the new rent but do not want to pay it, do some research to see what else is on the market.
-You might discover that rents have gone up universally in your area and your landlord is asking a reasonable price.
+You might discover that rents have gone up universally in your area and your landlord is asking for a reasonable price.
 Would it be worth the moving expenses to find a comparable property with comparable rent?

 Try to Reasonably Negotiate

-You have to be prepared for him to say no. But it won’t hurt anything to ask.
+You have to be prepared for them to say no. But it won’t hurt anything to ask.
 Be professional, empathic, reasonable, and never get angry or defensive.
-I have heard success of renters talking a 10% rent increase down to 5%, with the knowledge that the rent will increase by another 5% in a year, but at least it wasn’t such a steep jump.
-If you are mean or hostile during this conversation, your landlord will be probably be happy that you are moving out.
+I have heard the success of renters talking a 10% rent increase down to 5%, with the knowledge that the rent will increase by another 5% in a year, but at least it wasn’t such a steep jump.
+If you are mean or hostile during this conversation, your landlord will probably be happy that you are moving out.